HuaTanSang/VreID/README.md

 Cross Camera Vehicles Re-Identification.

 ## Introduction
-This repository is to integrate Re-Identification-Project by @DuyPham2k4 to Spark-Kafka pipeline, thereby allowing realtime processing.
+This repository is to integrate [Re-Identification-Project](https://github.com/PhamDuy204/Re-Identification-Project) by [@PhamDuy204](https://github.com/PhamDuy204) to Spark-Kafka pipeline, thereby allowing realtime processing.
 Visiting his repository for detailed information or see it directly in the folder named Re-Identification-Project.

 ## Pipeline